 This next part is pretty disturbing.
 In my podcast, this is where I play a clip of Mackenzie on the Oprah Winfrey show, where she reads a passage from her book.
 In this passage, she describes how after she blacked out from the drugs, she woke up and realized she was in the middle of having sex with John.
 Then, she blacked out again.

 The next morning, Mackenzie was horrified and confused, but just tried to bottle it all away and go on with her life.
 She didn’t end up marrying Jeff just yet, and they all went back home to LA.

 Months later, she confronted John about the rape, and he responded “raped you?
 You mean when we made love?”
 Again, Mackenzie tried to just think of it as a bad dream and move forward.

 Mackenzie married Jeff not long after that, and their relationship was fueled by constant drugs, sex, and partying.
-When the honeymoon was over and Mackenzie went back to work on One Day at a Time, things weren’t really the same.
-The show was still dealing with the aftermath from the news of Mackenzie’s public intoxication and arrest, and she was now regularly showing up to work late and on drugs, even as far as nodding off on-set, and had lost a noticeable amount of weight.
-The executive producers finally told her “we’re giving you a sabbatical, go get well, put on a little weight.
+When the honeymoon was over and Mackenzie went back to work on One Day at a Time, things weren’t the same.
+The show was still dealing with the aftermath of the news of Mackenzie’s public intoxication and arrest, and she was now regularly showing up to work late and on drugs, even as far as nodding off on set, and had lost a noticeable amount of weight.
+The executive producers finally told her “We’re giving you a sabbatical, go get well, put on a little weight.
 Come back in 3 weeks.”

 So Mackenzie stayed away from drugs for a couple of weeks, touched up her hair cut and color, and came back to the show looking great.
 And the show went on.
 After just a few weeks, she was back to old habits and nodding off on set again.
 And everyone around her truly wanted the best for her, but she didn’t think she had a problem.
 It wasn’t long before she was fired from One Day at a Time.